callysto/hackathon-site/chapters/chapter3.md

 **Question: How do I submit my completed challenge notebook(s)?**

 For your challenge notebook(s) follow these steps to submit them to us for judging.
-If you are working in a group only one group member should submit but make sure all of your group members name's are included in your notebook(s).
+If you are working in a group only one group member should submit but make sure all of your group members' names are included in your notebook(s).
 - File -> Download as -> Notebook (.ipynb)
 - Attach the notebook file(s) to your email and send it to
     - To: `hackathon@callysto.ca`